 Now that you are aware of the fees and charges that credit cards entail, you can make wiser use of your credit card to avoid unnecessary charges.
 For instance, you can use a card with a low forex markup fee if you are going abroad.
 You can also save a lot by not withdrawing money from ATM using your credit card.

 To get a better understanding, you should read your credit card statement every month.
-This will also help you detect any fraudulent transactions on your account and get it resolved at the earliest.
+This will also help you detect any fraudulent transactions or any possible billing errors.